Northiam: Chapel

 Northiam Unitarian Chapel was built in 1810, superseding an earlier building, and remained in use as a Unitarian chapel until the early 21st century.
 It is now a house.

 Transport

-The A28 road runs through Northiam.
+The A28 road runs through Northiam en route from Hastings to Ashford.
+To the north of the village the A268 diverges eastward to Rye.

 Footpaths

 Northiam is fortunate enough to be located along the route of the Sussex Border Path.
 Northiam also has public footpath walks to Beckley, Newenden, Ewhurst Green and Staplecross.
 The local walking group Northiam Footpath Group set up in 1994 provides organised walks for local people while aiming to promote and encourage walking as a healthy, sociable and enjoyable form of exercise, while exploring the surrounding countryside in a safe manner, to keep footpaths open; maintaining the network of local and adjoining Public Rights Of Way.

 Public transport

 The nearest mainline train station is Rye.
 However the closest station is Doleham being 6.5 miles, but this station is not served by regular stopping trains.

 Hourly bus services (except Sunday) operate to Tenterden, Rye, and Hastings.
 The bus services are operated by Stagecoach in Hastings.
 The bus route 344 runs from Northiam (Coppards Lane) and Hastings, via Rye.
 Route 340/341 runs from Tenterden to Hastings via the Westfield and the Conquest Hospital.
 Similarly the bus route 2 runs between Hastings and Ashford International, passing through Westfield, Brede, Broad Oak, Northiam and Tenterden.
 The Kent and East Sussex Railway manages Northiam station which operates steam trains for tourists between Bodiam and Tenterden.